vicsanity623/PyOB/README.md

 I built this shit for me myself and I, if you want to know how this works send me an email at vicsanity623@gmail.com and maybe ill read it.

-I got sick and tired of the fucking internet belittleing me for writing auch poor quality code completely missing the intention and purpose.
+I got sick and tired of the fucking internet belittleing me for writing such poor quality code completely missing the intention and purpose.

 I know god damn well i have zero years experience in code languages and writing code.